openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 **Expendable** - An expendable item can be used once to make an attack.
 Afterwards, the item is expended and cannot be used again.

 **Defensive** - A defensive weapon grants advantage equal to the listed value when its wielder takes the *defend* action.
 Additionally, you gain a +1 armor bonus when wielding a defensive weapon (regardless of the *defensive* value listed).
-While wielding an item with the *defensive* property, you do not gain the advantage 1 to attacks normally associated with Melee One-handed or Two-handed weapons.
+While wielding an item with the *defensive* property, you don't gain the advantage 1 to attacks normally associated with Melee One-handed or Two-handed weapons.
 A weapon cannot have a *defensive* value greater than 3.

-**Delayed Ready** - the weapon cannot be used more than once per round.
+**Delayed Ready** - This weapon can only be used once per round.
 In addition, prior to using the weapon, the wielder must spend a move action to ready it.

-**Forceful** - This weapon can be used to make attacks with the Might attribute and invoke banes accessible via Might.
+**Forceful** - This weapon can make attacks with the Might attribute and invoke banes accessible via Might.

 **Heavy** - The weapon is particularly heavy to carry.
 You may carry a maximum number of *heavy* items equal to your Might score.

-**Precise** - This weapon can be used to make attacks with the Agility attribute and invoke banes accessible via Agility.
+**Precise** - This weapon can make attacks with the Agility attribute and invoke banes accessible via Agility.

 **Reach** - This weapon extends the natural melee range of the creature by 5'.

 **Slow** - If you are wielding this weapon at the beginning of combat, you gain disadvantage 2 on your initiative roll.
 If you are not wielding the weapon but plan to use it on your first turn, this penalty is still applied.
 If you are wielding multiple  weapons, your initiative modifier is  equal to the slowest among them (slow, swift, or neither).

-**Stationary** - The bulk and weight of this weapon is enormous.
-Moving it requires a focus action, which allows it to be moved up to 30 feet.
+**Stationary** - The bulk and weight of this weapon is

-**Swift** - If you are wielding this weapon at the beginning of combat, you gain advantage 2 on your initiative roll.
-If you are not wielding the weapon but plan to use it on your first turn, you still get this bonus.
-If you are wielding multiple weapons, your initiative modifier is equal to the slowest among them (slow, swift, or neither).
+> ##### Weapons and Game Balance
+>
+> Open Legend often stresses narrative over balance, and this is especially true when it comes to weapons.
+Not all weapons will be perfectly balanced (just as they aren't in real life), and so some weapons will often see play more than others.
+For example, a character would have little reason to use a shortsword over a longsword, mechanically speaking, because they are identical except that a longsword has the versatility of being used in either one or two hands.
+However, that does not mean that the narrative will never favor or require a shortsword over a longsword.
+A newly formed thieves guild, for example, might not have the resources to equip everyone with longswords, so their low-level agents might be equipped with shortswords.

+<div></div>

-> #### Tech Levels
+> ##### Tech Levels
 >
 > Tech Levels provide a simplified way of defining the technology available to a given society.
 Open Legend uses the following four tech levels to broadly categorize the technological advances that a society can make:
 >